rsheehy23/Analytics-Portfolio/README.md

 ## What I Learned

 **Technical Skills:**
-- How to handle severely imbalanced datasets (can't just use accuracy!)
+- How to handle severely imbalanced datasets (can't just use accuracy)
 - Feature engineering makes a big difference - ratios worked better than raw dollar amounts
 - Data cleaning is just as important as modeling
 - Visualization helps communicate findings way better than just numbers